New England Baptist Hospital

 New England Baptist Hospital (NEBH) is a 141-bed adult medical-surgical hospital in Boston, Massachusetts specializing in orthopedic care and complex orthopedic procedures.
 NEBH is an international leader in the treatment of all forms of musculoskeletal disorders and diseases.

 NEBH is located atop Parker Hill in the Mission Hill neighborhood within walking distance of the Longwood Medical and Academic Area.

 The hospital is a teaching affiliate of both the University of Massachusetts Medical School and Tufts University School of Medicine.
 It also conducts teaching programs in collaboration with the Harvard T.H.
 Chan School of Public Health and Harvard Medical School.

 Beth Israel Lahey Health is the parent non-profit holding company for New England Baptist, Beth Israel Deaconess Medical Center, the Lahey Hospital & Medical Center, Mount Auburn Hospital and others.

 History

 "The Baptist" was the site of one of the first artificial hip replacements in the United States.

-New England Baptist Hospital was established in 1893 by American Baptist Churches USA, a Baptist Christian denomination with a long history in New England.
+New England Baptist Hospital was established in 1893 by the Triennial Convention, now American Baptist Churches USA, the mainline Baptist denomination in USA with a long history in New England.

 When the hospital was created in 1893, Parker Hill was a streetcar suburb considered far enough away from downtown Boston to provide fresh air and an escape from the noise and congestion of the city for patients who might benefit from long term rest and relaxation.
 Parker Hill offers panoramic views of the city, Boston Harbor, and the Blue Hills.
-Even today, it is a remarkably peaceful site considering its location near the center of one of the largest metropolitan areas in North America.
 In April 2017, New England Baptist Hospital agreed to join with Lahey Health and Beth Israel Deaconess Medical Center.